top of page

 and those in need.

-Open four days a week, it offers:
+Open two days a week, it offers:

-• Teas, coffees, and snacks
+• Teas, coffees, snacks, and lunch

-• Laundry and shower facilities
+• Shower facilities

 • Clothing and essential items